JDK Compatibility

 Even when a version combination isn’t listed as supported, most features might still work.

-Using latest patch version of Scala is always recommended.
+Using the latest patch version of your chosen Scala version line is always recommended.

 Lightbend offers commercial support for Scala 2.
 The linked page includes contact information for inquiring about supported and recommended versions.